 Involvement of the thoracic cage can lead to chylothorax, which is the accumulation of chyle in the space between the membranes (pleura) that line the lungs and chest cavity.
 Chyle is a milky fluid that consists of lymph and emulsified fats.
 Chyle accumulation is associated with abnormalities affecting lymphatic vessels.
 Chylothorax can cause difficulty breathing (dyspnea), rapid breathing (tachypnea), chest pain or respiratory compromise.
 Chylothorax can eventually progress to cause life-threatening respiratory complications.
 Chylous ascites (accumulation of chyle in the abdominal cavity) can occur due to lymphangiomatosis in the thorax or gastrointestinal tract.

-Some individuals with GSS may develop abnormal fluid accumulation around the heart (pericardial effusion).
+Some individuals with GSD may develop abnormal fluid accumulation around the heart (pericardial effusion).
 Specifically, the fluid accumulates in the pericardium, the sac-like structure that surrounds the heart.

 Clinical Course – Outcomes

-The exact cause of Gorham-Stout syndrome is unknown.
+The exact cause of Gorham-Stout disease is unknown.
 No environmental, immunological or genetic risk factors that may play a role in the development of a lymphatic malformation have been identified.
-A genetic mutation for GSS has not been identified.
+A genetic mutation for GSD has not been identified.
 Most cases occur randomly for no known reason (sporadically).

-The specific reason(s) that GSS develops is simply not well understood.
+The specific reason(s) that GSD develops is simply not well understood.
 The underlying cause of abnormal vascular and lymphatic tissue growth is also not understood.
-More research is necessary to determine the exact cause and underlying mechanisms that ultimately result in GSS.
+More research is necessary to determine the exact cause and underlying mechanisms that ultimately result in GSD.

-Gorham-Stout syndrome usually affects children and young adults under the age of 40.
-However, the disorder has been reported in an infant less than one month old and an adult more than 70, suggesting GSS can potentially affect individuals of any age.
+Gorham-Stout disease usually affects children and young adults under the age of 40.
+However, the disorder has been reported in an infant less than one month old and an adult more than 70, suggesting GSD can potentially affect individuals of any age.
 Some medical sources state that males are affected more often than females.
 Other medical sources state that the ratio is even (1:1).
 More than 200 cases have been reported in the medical literature.
-Because GSS is so rare, many cases go undiagnosed or misdiagnosed making it difficult to determine the disorder’s true frequency in the general population.
+Because GSD is so rare, many cases go undiagnosed or misdiagnosed making it difficult to determine the disorder’s true frequency in the general population.

-Symptoms of the following disorders can be similar to those of Gorham-Stout syndrome.
+Symptoms of the following disorders can be similar to those of Gorham-Stout disease.
 Comparisons may be useful for a differential diagnosis.

 Diffuse pulmonary lymphangiomatosis (DPL) is a disease in which the overgrowth (proliferation) of lymphatic vessels (GLA, lymphangiomatosis) occurs in the lungs, pleura and typically the surrounding soft tissue of the chest (mediastinum).
 Lymphangiomatosis (generalized lymphatic anomaly – GLA) can potentially affect any part of the body except the brain.
 The involvement can be widespread, affecting multiple areas simultaneously (GLA) or be isolated to one area, as in the lungs and chest (pulmonary lymphangiomatosis).
 The specific symptoms and severity vary, depending in part upon the size and the specific location of the abnormalities.
 Diffuse pulmonary lymphangiomatosis causes functional impairment of the lungs.
 The exact cause of diffuse pulmonary lymphangiomatosis is unknown.
 (For more information on this disorder, choose “diffuse pulmonary lymphangiomatosis” as your search term in the Rare Disease Database.)